rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to find the pair of 4 numbers of a particular sum.
 Refer to Day28/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the minimum sum of a falling path through A. Refer to Day28/Problem 2.pdf for detailed information.

+## Day 29
+Solved 2 coding problems from LeetCode using Java.
+1. The problem is related to calculate the number of nodes in a complete binary tree.
+Refer to Day29/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to imagfind the minimume smoothening.
+Refer to Day29/Problem 2.pdf for detailed information.